microsoft/BotFramework-Composer/docs/tutorial-create-echobot.md

 ![start bot](./media/tutorial-echobot/start-bot.gif)

-7. Type anything in the Emulator to have the bot echo back your response.
+6. Type anything in Emulator to have the bot echo back your response.

 ![test in emulator](./media/tutorial-echobot/test-emulator.gif)

 You've successfully created an echo bot!

 ## Next Steps

 Create a [weather bot](https://github.com/vishwacsena/composer-managed-lab) using Composer.